mrled/jupyter-mortgage/readme.markdown

 ## Defining custom calculations

 Items like closing costs and monthly expenditures are highly variable.
-Some defaults and reasonable general-purpose estimates are provided in hardcoded constants in modules, but it will be possible to specify more precise figures by adding them directly in the workbook (without needing to modify the Python modules).

-Use YAML to create new monthly expenditures (and, soon, closing costs).
-See the YAML cells in the notebook, which precede the report, for examples.
+We include some default sets of costs in the configs/ directory;
+feel free to add your own.

+Cost configs are written in YAML.
+See existing cost configs for examples.

+At some point, we would like to add the ability to define cost configs elsewhere, like maybe a [gist](https://gist.github.com) or some other easy way to store text snippets on the web, and reference them from within the notebook.

 You may want to consider the following monthly expenditures (from TBORPI pp. 100-101):